 According to Habermas, the NDE data indicates that something objective is going on, but people may have different interpretations based on their own experiences and worldviews.
 Factual observations are one thing, but interpretation is another.

 Habermas says that we have to distinguish this-worldly data (facts) from other-worldly data (metaphysical interpretations), like an angle named Elizabeth.
 When people describe heaven or angelic beings or light or love, how do we know they aren’t dreaming or delusional?
-We don’t have any data to falsify it, and we need to be cautious about reaching conclusions.
+We don’t have any data to falsify it.
+Therefore, we need to be cautious about reaching conclusions.

 NDEs have been written up in more than 20 different medical journals.
 Many of them are discounted and written off.
 Some in the medical profession will explain them as temporal lobe seizures.
 When the temporal lobe is stimulated by manipulation, people often see lights and tunnels.
 Others suggest that NDEs could be explained by oxygen deprivation.

 The problem is, however, that these explanations cannot account for details people report remotely from their bodies at the times they are experiencing their NDEs.
-The further away from the location of the body, the more evidential it is.
+The further away from the location of the body, the more difficult it is to explain.
 Temporal lobe seizures, oxygen deprivation or hallucinogenic causes don’t explain knowledge of those details.

 At the end of the day, though, “the odd man out” is the naturalist, says Habermas.
 The various religions of the world provide ways to account for NDES.
-They all admit that here is an afterlife.
-But NDEs are really tough on the naturalists.
-Naturalists have no way to account for NDEs.
+They all admit that some sense of an afterlife exists, but NDEs are really tough on the naturalists.
+Naturalists have no present way to account for NDEs.

 Following is the full length presentation by Dr. Gary Habermas on his research into near-death experiences, and after that is a link to a number of people who describe their own near-death experiences.